When to Turn on Your HRV System

-An HRV system exchanges the stale air in your home for fresh outdoor air.
-The system captures the heat from the outgoing indoor air and uses it to preheat the incoming fresh, cool air.
-Heat Recovery Ventilators are designed to work in conjunction with your forced-air heating system and the pre-existing ductwork in your home to disperse a constant flow of fresh warm air.
+The simplest explanation of how an HRV system works is that it exchanges the stale air in your home for fresh outdoor air.
+It does this by capturing the heat using a heat exchanger from the outgoing indoor air and using it to preheat the incoming fresh, cool air.
+Most Heat Recovery Ventilators are designed to work in conjunction with your forced-air heating system and pre-existing ductwork to disperse a constant flow of fresh air.

-The biggest benefit that HRV systems have to offer is that they drastically improve the air quality in your home.
-During the winter, we have to spend a lot of our time indoors, and if your home is properly sealed, that means you aren’t exposed to very much fresh air.
+It’s clear that HRV systems provide homeowners with many benefits.
+The biggest advantage that HRV systems have to offer is that they drastically improve the air quality in your home.
+During the winter, families spend a lot of time indoors, and if your home is properly sealed, there’s no fresh air coming in.
+This means that your family is breathing in stale air much of the time.
 HRV systems allow you to get all of the benefits of fresh air without sacrificing heat like you would if you were to open your windows.
-This constant flow of fresh air will reduce a lot of the negative impacts caused by dry indoor air that Canadians suffer from during the winter.
+Your HRV system also helps eliminate pollutants, like moisture, mould, chemicals, and bacteria, from your home.

 Delta has been proudly serving the Kitchener-Waterloo, Cambridge, and Guelph regions’ HVAC needs for over 65 years.
 We strive to provide our clients with reliable service and cost-effective solutions.